-Accepted and loved by having friendly classmates, a and satisfying relationship with others, being integrated and actively participating in groups, and building friendships with peers are some of the aspects that children must have to achieve cognitive motivation and social development (Merrell & Gueldner, 2010).
+Accepted and loved by their classmates, having a friendly and satisfying relationship with others, being integrated and actively participating in groups, and building friendships with peers are some of the aspects that children must have to achieve cognitive motivation and social development (Merrell & Gueldner, 2010).
 It is also relevant for children to maintain warm relationships with authority figures represented by teachers or teaching staff (Baker, 2006; Cadima et al., 2010; Koomen et al., 2012; Fraire et al., 2013; Lee & Bierman, 2016).